Updated on May 3, 2022

 An ophthalmoscope is a hand-held device used to examine the eye’s interior.

-It features a concave mirror that, when used with a light source, allows a doctor to look at the eye in a variety of magnifications and examine the cornea, lens, vitreous, and retina.
+It features a concave mirror that allows a doctor to look at the eye in various magnifications when used with a light source.
+It lets the doctor examine the cornea, lens, vitreous, and retina.

 Retinoscope

-A retinoscope is most often used with young patients or patients with communication challenges.
+A retinoscope is often used with young patients or patients with communication challenges.

-It shines a beam of light directly into the retina and lets the doctor observe the movement of the red reflex (reflection off the retina) and determine the lens power that provides a clearly defined image for the retina.
+It shines a beam of light directly into the retina.
+It lets the doctor observe the movement of the red reflex (reflection off the retina) and determine the lens power that provides a clearly defined image for the retina.

 Phoropter

-Doctors use a phoropter in conjunction with an eye chart to assess a patient’s vision.
+Doctors use a phoropter and an eye chart to assess a patient’s vision.

 It has three rotating disks containing a variety of lenses and colored filters.
-Patients look at the chart through the variety of lenses and describe their ability to view the eye chart.
+Patients look at the chart through various lenses and describe their ability to view the eye chart.

 Eye Chart

-Doctors use an eye chart in conjunction with a phoropter to assess a patient’s vision.
+Doctors use an eye chart with a phoropter to assess a patient’s vision.
 He or she looks through the phoropter at the chart featuring several lines of letters.

 The most common vision chart is the Snellen eye chart.
 It has multiple rows of random capitalized letters with one large top letter and progressively smaller letters.